-We have a regularly reviewed and rigorous Child Protection Policy and Procedures in place.
+We have a regularly reviewed and rigorous Child Protection and Safeguarding Policy and Procedures in place.
 All staff in school, as well as our volunteers and supply staff, must ensure that they are aware of our procedures.
-All adults who work/volunteer in the school are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.
+All adults who work/volunteer in the school, in regulated activity, are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.

-All adults who work in the school are trained to be diligent and take responsibility for promoting and safeguarding the welfare of pupils at the school, complying with the staff and volunteer code of conduct.
+All adults who work in the school comply with the staff and volunteer code of conduct.

-The well-being of each child is the responsibility of the class teacher under the oversight of the Head Teacher.
-We also have 2 members of staff designated to deal with any Safeguarding and Child Protection matters.
+The well-being of each child is the responsibility of the class teacher under the oversight of the Headteacher.

 The Governing body has a duty to check the school is in line with statutory requirements regarding safeguarding and has a designated governor for safeguarding and attendance.

-Our Governor responsible for safeguarding is Ms Deborah Lea.
+Our Governor responsible for safeguarding is :- Mrs Hester Stevns

 Sometimes families need additional support and this can be done through the Early Help Single Assessment (EHSA) process.
 This allows multi-agency meetings around the needs of a child and their family to ensure that things improve for the individuals concerned.

-Our EHSA lead in school is Mrs Alison Hine (Headteacher).
+Our EHSA lead in school is Miss Suzanne Corry

 We take the safety of our children very seriously and teach them about e-Safety and how to stay safe online.
 We subscribe into Warwickshire County Council's Firewall so that children have limited access to the world wide web and all access is monitored.
 To access e safety information please click on this link.